There is a time and a place for wheeled suitcases and heavy-duty backpacking bags, but duffel bags are equally capable of delivering the goods.

 Tip #1 – You are heading miles from the nearest set of wheels

 A black hole implies a bottomless pit.
-While this pack boasts healthy organisation features and reinforcements in all the right places, it’s still 55 litres of open storage, which won’t be easy to carry on your shoulders over long distances.
+While the Patagonia Black Hole 55l pack boasts healthy organisation features and reinforcements in all the right places, it’s still 55 litres of open storage, which won’t be easy to carry on your shoulders over long distances.